-Its partly PVD-coated bezel comes from Bulgari’s Pro Aria family of watches; a set of semi-skeletonized hands can be attributed to their Pro Terra DG 40 G CH model, but is also clearly inspired by the Hublot‘s iconic Big Bang series of sporty chronographs; and the overall layout of the watch encased in a huge 45 mm body makes me think about some of Breitling’s timepieces (their relatively recent Avenger Seawolf Chrono Blacksteel chronograph is the first model that comes to mind.)
+Its partly PVD-coated bezel comes from Bulgari’s Pro Aria collection; a set of semi-skeletonized hands can be attributed to their Pro Terra DG 40 G CH model, but is also inspired by Hublot’s iconic Big Bang series; and the overall layout encased in a huge 45 mm body makes me think about some of Breitling’s timepieces (their relatively recent Avenger Seawolf Chrono Blacksteel chronograph is the first model that comes to mind.)

-Inside this chimera of a watch ticks an automatic chronograph caliber.
+Inside this chimera ticks an automatic chronograph caliber.
 Called Bvlgari BVL312, it is in fact a COSC-certified version of the well-known Valjoux 7750 base movement with a La Joux-Perret add-on GMT module.
 Some bloggers call this device exclusive.
-However, by the looks of it, the GMT unit may be identical (or is very closely related) to the one installed in Ebel’s pretty dated 1911 BTR GMT Chronograph watch, which is also powered by ETA’s omnipresent 7750 powerplant.
+However, by the looks of it, the GMT unit may be identical (or closely related) to the one installed in Ebel’s pretty dated 1911 BTR GMT Chronograph, which is also powered by ETA’s omnipresent caliber 7750.

-What’s really interesting about GMT X-Pro is that this watch features not two, but three time zones!
+What’s particularly interesting about GMT X-Pro is that this collection features not two, but three time zones!
 Besides the usual 24-hour scale on the outer part of the dial, it also has a second 24-hour scale on its rotating bezel!
-Click the bezel to a desired position and the extra hour hand will show you current time in one more cities of your interest!
-Well, maybe there may be too many exclamation signs in just one paragraph, since Bvlgari has already employed the same scheme in a number of its other GMT Pro watches.
+Click the bezel to the desired position and the extra hour hand will show you the current time in one more city of your interest!
+Well, maybe there may be too many exclamation signs in just one paragraph since Bvlgari has already employed the same scheme in some of its other GMT Pro models.

 See also: Breitling Colt GMT + diver

-Movement: Bvlgari BVL312, automatic, 28,800 vph, COSC-certified version of Valjoux 7750 movement with La Joux-Perret add-on GMT module, Swiss Made
+Movement: Bvlgari caliber BVL312, automatic, COSC-certified “chronometer” version of Valjoux 7750 movement with La Joux-Perret add-on GMT module, Swiss Made

 Power reserve: 48 hours

-Case material: Stainless steel with titanium, rubber and DLC steel middle section
+Case: Stainless steel with titanium, rubber, and DLC steel middle section

 Dial: Black, red stripe